 Penny Livingston-Stark is internationally recognized as a prominent permaculture teacher, designer, and speaker.
-She holds a MS in Eco-Social Regeneration and a Diploma in Permaculture Design.
-Penny has been studying the Hermetic Tradition of alchemy and herbal medicine making in Europe and the United States for 4 years.
+She holds a MS in Eco-Social Regeneration and 3 Diplomas in Permaculture Design.
+Penny has been studying the Hermetic Tradition of alchemy and herbal medicine making in Europe, Indonesia and the United States.
+She has taught hundreds of Permaculture Design Certification courses worldwide in addition to advanced courses.

-Penny co-created the Ecological Design Program and its curriculum at the San Francisco Institute of Architecture, and she co-founded the West Marin Grower’s Group, the West Marin Farmer’s Market, and the Community Land Trust Association of Marin.
+Penny co-created the Ecological Design Program and its curriculum at the San Francisco Institute of Architecture, co-created the Permaculture Program at Occidental Arts and Ecology Center with Brock Dolman, co-created the Earth Activist Training with Starhawk and she co-founded the West Marin Grower’s Group, the West Marin Farmer’s Market, and the Community Land Trust Association of Marin.
 Penny has also worked with the Marin County Community Development Agency and Planning Department to develop recommendations on sustainability for updating the Community Plan.

 Penny is a founding member of the Natural Building Colloquium, a national consortium of professional natural builders, creating innovations in straw bale, cob, timberframe, light clay, natural non-toxic interior finishes and other methods using natural and bio-regionally appropriate materials for construction.